ThomasEmnetu/ThomasEmnetu/README.md

 - 👋 Hi, I’m @ThomasEmnetu
 - 👀 I’m interested in Crypto Currency, UX Design, and Virtual Reality Design
-- 🌱 I’m currently learning Object Oriented Programming in Java
+- 🌱 I’m currently learning Frontend/Backend Development skills in HTML, CSS, React, and JavaScript
 - 💞️ I’m looking to collaborate on Projects as a PM, Designer, or Coder